keithbuhler/keithbuhler.github.io/_posts/2016-02-06-how-we-see-your-candidate.md

 ---
 layout: posts
-type: posts
+comments: true
-title: How We See Your Candidate -- Empathy-Building Chart
+title: How We See Your Candidate -- An Empathy-Building Chart
 tags: politics, philosophy, news
 ---